KOBB (AM): Decade of change

 After more than 43 years as KBMN, the station was assigned the new call sign KZLO by the FCC on March 22, 1993.
 The change accompanied a format change to adult standards and a branding as an "older oldies" station.
 The station was assigned the call sign KOBB by the FCC on September 15, 1994.
 This matched a branding shift to "Bob, Sr." while maintaining the "older oldies" adult standards format.
 By 2004, the station had shifted to a more modern soft adult contemporary format under the name "Lite 1230" that persisted until 2008.

 KOBB today

 In 2008, the station dropped its soft adult contemporary music format to become a full-time affiliate of ESPN Radio, airing a sports talk format.
+KOBB also aired the syndicated The Dan Patrick Show on weekday afternoons.
+The station also broadcast play-by-play for the Belgrade Bandits, an American Legion Baseball team, as well as Belgrade High School Panther football and boys and girls' basketball.

 On June 3, 2018, KOBB and its sister stations went off the air.
 Effective December 6, 2019, the licenses for KOBB and its sister stations were involuntary assigned from Reier Broadcasting Company, Inc. to Richard J. Samson, as Receiver.
 The licenses for these stations were sold to Desert Mountain Broadcasting Licenses LLC for $300,000 in a deal completed on January 31, 2022.

+The FCC cancelled the station's license on August 6, 2026.